Every now and again, I have heard folk with a limited and simplistic grasp

 alphas and the latter betas – originates from studies of unrelated wolves

-being thrown together.
-That's not a normal wolf-pack, though: wolf-packs are
+being thrown together in captivity.
+That's not a normal wolf-pack, though:

-myth persists: according to it, breeding is largely limited to this dominant
+primates.
+But the myth persists: according to it, breeding is largely limited

-pair, who oppose breeding among the others.
-Without alphas to lead them, betas
+to this dominant pair, who oppose breeding among the others.
+Without alphas to

-that they could dominate the betas of a pack whose alpha they'd killed; the
+humans who'd discovered that they could dominate the betas of a pack whose alpha

-betas would even like it and developed a strong loyalty to their
+they'd killed; the betas would even like it and develop a strong loyalty to

-that pups are evolved to be raised by a social group of close relatives –
+the fact that pups are evolved to be raised by a social group of close relatives

-for whom helping the pup grow up was evolutionarily favourable – and
+– for whom helping the pup grow up was evolutionarily favourable –

-humans could, by fostering the pup, provide it with the same sense of belonging
+and humans could, by fostering the pup, provide it with the same sense of

 .